anigrams-productions/yuri-game-jam-2021/Game Design/Characters/The Matchmaker Backstory.md

 "If I could love, I would love you."

-It's clear the other woman feels romantic and sexual attraction for the main character, but the main character can't reciprocate.
+It's clear the other woman feels romantic and sexual attraction for the Matchmaker, but the Matchmaker can't reciprocate.
 She wants to, she wishes she could, but it's not enough.

 "I'm sorry I can't love you."